 CRF (2014).
 UNFCCC AWG-KP Submissions 2013.
 Common Reporting Format.

 Grosser, T (2013) New Zealand commits to 2020 climate change target, Media Release

 Government of New Zealand (2013).
 Submission to the UNFCCC on Quantified Economy-wide emission targets for 2020

 Government of New Zealand (2011b).
 NZ ETS Review.

 Government of New Zealand (2009b).
 A Submission to the Ad-Hoc Working Group on Further Commitments for Annex I Parties under the Kyoto Protocol (AWG-KP) Land Use, Land Use Change and Forestry (LULUCF).

 Government of New Zealand (2010).
 New Zealand's pledge to the Copenhagen Accord Compiled in: Compilation of economy-wide emission reduction targets to be implemented by Parties included in Annex I to the Convention, UNFCCC (2011).

-Ministry for the Environment (2009).
-New Zealand’s Fifth National Communication under the United Nations Framework Convention on Climate Change, Wellington: Ministry for the Environment.
+Ministry for the Environment (2014).
+New Zealand’s Sixth National Communication under the United Nations Framework Convention on Climate Change and the Kyoto Protocol, Wellington: Ministry for the Environment.